theunicornguild/can-you-remember/03_show_cards_in_grid/05_animations.md

 Before we mark this feature as `Done` on Trello, let's add some animations to our cards so that they look like they are actually flipping.
 This will be much nicer for the user.

-To do that we will use an animation library for React (**KHALID - remove the library from the starter repo so they have to install**):
+To do that we will use an animation library for React:

 ```shell
 $ yarn add react-card-flip